 Project Finance as the technique of financing any development idea is rapidly increasing in developing countries due to their drive to gain industrial development and improve infrastructural amenities.
-The infrastructural projects or projects relating to energy industry are usually funded by government through public funds since historical times due to the mammoth size of initial capital investment required.
-The governments introduce private parties into big infrastructural projects by public private partnership (PPP) arrangements considering long run maintenance of the projects and investing the public funds into other projects.
-Other incentives for government can be inter alia to introduce new technology, privatization of some sectors for policy reasons and efficiency in operations of the infrastructural systems.
+The infrastructural projects or projects relating to energy industry are usually funded by the government through public funds since historical times due to the mammoth size of initial capital investment required.
+The governments introduce private parties into big infrastructural projects by public-private partnership (PPP) arrangements considering long-run maintenance of the projects and investing the public funds into other projects.
+Other incentives for the government can be inter alia to introduce new technology, privatization of some sectors for policy reasons and efficiency in operations of the infrastructural systems.

 The project finance is a complex process involving various parties, stages, process and legal and financial implications involved in the process.
 Further, considering the bounds of current publication we will outline the other aspects of this work in subsequent volumes of our publication.
 This article will accentuate the brief account of what is public finance and understanding of the parties involved.

 The project finance is defined as “the financing of long-term infrastructure, industrial projects and public services based upon a non-recourse or limited recourse financial structure where project debt and equity used to finance the project are paid back from the cash flow generated by the project."